gdraheim/docker-systemctl-replacement/USERMODE.md

 default-services list of enabled services will only show those.

-Adding to that, the systemctl replacment script will also offer to start/stop systemd/user services as they are naturally designed to be started as non-root processes.
+Adding to that, the systemctl replacement script will also offer to start/stop systemd/user services as they are naturally designed to be started as non-root processes.
 And that's the basic difference between